Detect anomalous quartic gauge couplings at muon colliders with quantum kernel k-means: Introduction

 \section{Introduction}

-Significant progress has been made in quantum computing.
-The development of quantum computers has progressed from theoretical models to practical applications, with quantum processors capable of performing complex calculations at much faster speeds than classical computers.
-Researchers are continuing to push the boundaries of quantum computing, leading to breakthroughs in hardware, algorithms and applications~\cite{2021,Arute:2019zxq,Preskill:2018jim}.
-With the ability to process massive amounts of data at unprecedented speeds, quantum computing has the potential to revolutionize a wide range of fields.
+Significant developments have been made in the field of quantum computing.
+The development of quantum computers has progressed from theoretical models to practical applications, with quantum processors now capable of performing complex calculations at significantly faster speeds than their classical counterparts.
+Researchers are continuing to advance the frontiers of quantum computing, resulting in groundbreaking developments in hardware, algorithms, and applications~\cite{Arute:2019zxq}.
+The capacity to process vast quantities of data at hitherto unattainable speeds renders quantum computing a potentially transformative force across a multitude of disciplines.

-Meanwhile, as the large hadron collider~(LHC) experiment enters the post-Higgs discovery era, physicists have begun to work on the search for new physics~(NP) beyond the Standard Model~(SM)~\cite{Wu:2021xsj}.
-The search for NP has now become one of the frontiers of high-energy physics~(HEP).
-HEP research often involves analyzing large datasets generated by particle collisions or other experiments.
-Quantum computing has the potential to significantly accelerate data processing and analysis, making it an invaluable tool for advancing the detection of NP signals.
+Meanwhile, as the large hadron collider~(LHC) experiment enters the post-Higgs discovery era, physicists have begun to work on the search for new physics~(NP) beyond the Standard Model~(SM)~\cite{Ellis:2012zz}.
+The search for NP has now become one of the frontiers of high-energy physics~(HEP), who frequently entails the examination of extensive datasets, generated by means of particle collisions or other experimental procedures.
+The potential for quantum computing to significantly accelerate data processing and analysis makes it an invaluable tool for advancing the detection of NP signals.
+Despite quantum computing is still in the era of noisy intermediate-scale quantum (NISQ) devices~\cite{Preskill:2018jim,Arute:2019zxq,CG2023}, its applications in various aspects of HEP has already been discussed~\cite{Zhu:2024own,Carena:2022kpg,Bauer:2022hpo,Roggero:2018hrn,Roggero:2019myu,Gustafson:2022xdt,Lamm:2024jnl,Carena:2024dzu,Atas:2021ext,Li:2023vwx,Cui:2019sfz,Zou:2021pvl,Georgescu:2013oza,Lamm:2019uyc,Li:2021kcs,Echevarria:2020wct,Jordan:2011ci,Mueller:2019qqj,Chou:2023hcc,Bauer:2019qxa}.